-- What arguments should an accused defendant be allowed to use in order to defense themselves?
+- What arguments should an accused defendant be allowed to use in order to defend themselves?

 - How should certain laws and statutes be interpreted?

-- How similar is the situation at hand to then nature of the original law?
+- How similar is the situation at hand to the nature of the original law?

-- What facts questions should the jury be asked to answer?
+- What fact questions should the jury be asked to answer?

-- Is it proper to plead a case one way of the other?
+- Is it proper to plead a case one way or the other?

 - Is some novel theory of liability valid?

 As you can see, these don’t include questions like: “How much should the defendant be made to pay?”, “Who is at fault and to what extent?”
-These are questions of fact and these are answered by the jury.
+These are questions of fact, and must be answered by the jury.

 To win before the judge, you need an experienced attorney.

-We’ve argued before judges literally thousands of times.
+We’ve argued questions of law before judges literally thousands of times.
 It takes experience, skill, and hard work to be successful.
 When it comes to your case, why would you hire an attorney who can’t claim the successes we’ve had?